Emmet

 Frequently asked questions

-Emmet is an intelligent machine designed to close, automate, and scale mammalian cell culture workflows, specifically anchorage-dependent, TC flask-based protocols.
+Emmet is an intelligent machine designed to close, automate, and scale mammalian cell culture workflows, specifically TC flask-based protocols.

-Emmet standardizes and automates cell culture workflows, including seeding, media exchange/perfusion, passaging, differentiation, and harvesting.
 With Emmet, you can spend less time moving liquids between flasks and more time designing and analyzing experiments (and enjoying your weekends!)

 Any mammalian cell type: hES/hiPSCs, MSCs, fibroblasts, cell lines, HEK & CHO producer cells, primary cells, organoids, 2D/3D cell line models, animal (stem) cell lines, and beyond.
+In either adherent or suspension culture conditions.

 We’ve demonstrated that Emmet can reliably expand iPSCs and generate differentiated progeny in both adherent and suspension processes.

 In our experience, many manual operators struggle to do so, even with years of training.
-Emmet, however, is already trained in cell culture and is ready to join your team.

 Emmet is compatible with any commercially available tissue culture (TC) flask: T25, T75 & T225.